-The NJDEP in an effort to address the concerns regarding water usage reporting the NJDA, NRCS and Rutgers Cooperative Extension are looking for ten South Jersey farmers to volunteer their water use data in a study examining how well ag water use is reported to the DEP.
+The NJDEP in an effort to address the concerns regarding water usage reporting the NJDA, NRCS and Rutgers Cooperative Extension were successful in acquiring farms willing to meter their water usage for the study.
 At issue is the need to more accurately align the amount of irrigation water needs requested by a farm operator in the water allocation program, versus the actual amount used now that is reported on a by the farmer.
 Any discrepancy of a significant amount can jeopardize water supply planning by the state.
 A grant has been awarded for the study, so there are no costs to farmer participants for this work in the 2020 growing season.
+The program unfortunately has experienced delays because of COVID-19 and were not able to install the meters before the growing season.
+The plan is to amend the grant and conduct the study in 2021.
 The NJFB will observe the results of this study for any potential future implications from the study since NJFB does not support mandatory water meter requirement.